FreshMutroom/FPS-Game/README.md

 ~12 minute video of gameplay can be watched here (link)

-Before downloading the game you must note that I can't guarantee all sounds will be at correct levels.
+WARNING: Before downloading the game you must note that I can't guarantee all sounds will be at correct levels.
 Because of this you should either
 - play with your OS sound muted
-- play with your OS sound low and the in-game volume setting maxed
+- play with your OS sound low (say at 10%) and adjust the in-game volume until it is comfortable

 After reading the warning above you can download the game for Windows here (link) (2GB)